 Unfortunately, all too often I meet with clients who were advised by their insurance agent that because they have health insurance they don’t need UIM coverage.
 Either insurance agents don’t understand what they are selling or they don’t sell it because they can’t make any money from it.
 Either way it is bad advice.

-Should I Talk to the Other Driver’s Insurance Company?
+Should I Talk to the Other Diver’s Insurance Company?

 You need to think of the other driver’s insurance company as an adversary.
 They are looking to protect their interests and, therefore, they will be looking for ways to get out of their responsibility to cover your costs.
 Don’t give them the opportunity to do this!
 Keep the following in mind when dealing with the other driver’s insurance company: